An AIP paleo coconut treat made with grass-fed gelatin and coconut cream. With only 3 simple ingredients, coconut jelly is sure to become a regular.

 An AIP paleo coconut treat made with grass-fed gelatin and coconut cream.
-With only 3 simple ingredients, coconut jelly is sure to become a regular.

-An AIP paleo coconut treat made with grass-fed gelatin and coconut cream.
 With only 3 simple ingredients, this coconut jello is sure to become a regular.

-Soften gelatin in water for about a minute.
+Soften gelatin in water for about a minute by sprinkling on top.
 Add hot water and stir well to dissolve.

 Pour coconut cream into a medium saucepan.
 Heat on medium to a slow boil.